BlueBrain/sonata-extension/source/sonata_tech.rst

     /0        ``afferent_segment_id``       int16      Mandatory   The specific segment on the target node (same of target synapse).
     /0        ``delay``                     float32    Mandatory   The axonal delay.
 In ms.
     /0        ``neuromod_dtc``              float32    Mandatory   Decay time constant (in ms) for the running value of neuromodulator concentration at the synapse.
     /0        ``neuromod_strength``         float32    Mandatory   Amount of the increase in neuromodulator concentration at the synapse when a neuromodulatory event is transmitted.
-In :math:`\mu M`.
+In µm.
     /         ``edge_type_id``              int64      Mandatory   Links an edge to the underlying CSV file; not used at BBP.
     /         ``source_node_id``            uint64     Mandatory   The id of the presynaptic virtual neuron.
     /         ``target_node_id``            uint64     Mandatory   The id of the postsynaptic cell (same of target synapse).